Author’s Note: Check out my initial thoughts on Mebius over here, if you haven’t already.

 Before he even arrived at Earth in the first episode, Mebius was unable to save Hiroto from his lonely death in space, but decided to use his appearance to honor his memory during his own time on Earth.
 In this way, Hiroto’s life and sacrifice represent what Mirai sees as the most admirable qualities of humanity, and what he seeks to emulate himself.
 His chosen name even speaks to that hope, as “Mirai Hibino” literally means “future days” in Japanese.

-These two episodes also explain a couple other points of the series, such as how Mirai came to become a member of GUYS so quickly after his initial appearance, and that Captain Sakomizu has been aware of his true identity the entire time.
+These two episodes also explain a couple other points of the series, such as how Mirai became a member of GUYS so quickly after his initial appearance, and that Captain Sakomizu has been aware of his true identity the entire time.

-Although if you hadn’t picked up the latter point by now, you just haven’t been paying attention to the show.
+Although if you hadn’t picked up the latter point by now, you just haven’t been paying attention.

 This two-episode arc not only provides some much-needed (and incredibly well-crafted) background for Mirai/ Mebius, but it also opens up a new dimension to the show as we rapidly approach the mid-season climax.
 That is, how humanity and the Earth is viewed by other aliens at large.
-The episode immediately following is another one that destroyed me when I was watching (tissues in hand this time), but it also introduces the first time we see another alien other than an Ultraman trying to protect humanity in this series.
+The episode immediately following is another one that destroyed me when I was watching (tissues in hand this time).
+In addition to telling a very heartfelt, personal story though, it’s effective because it also is the first time in this series we see an alien other than an Ultraman trying to protect humanity.

-This theme of how humanity fits in with the wider connection of alien life within the galaxy is developed more prominently following the mid-season finale.
-But even considering its premature placement within the development of the full series, this episode is actually one of my favorites.
+This theme of how humanity fits in with the wider scope of alien life within the galaxy is developed more prominently following the mid-season finale.
+But even considering its premature placement here, this episode is one of my favorites in the whole series.
 It has a pensive, almost dream-like style of progression, and delivers on some pretty severe emotional punches, even after coming off of the more plot-specific tearjerkers from the last two-episode arc.

 After this, the brakes on the plot get disabled entirely and we move full speed ahead into the main challenge, one that will test the bonds of trust between the entire GUYS team and the Ultras who have sworn to protect the Earth.

 Well, okay, fine there is one speed bump in the middle where we get a clip show (albeit, a pretty fun one).
-It’s framed by the GUYS team revisiting data on the monsters they and Mebius have fought so far, in order to determine which would make good additions to their roster of Maquette Monsters.
+It’s framed by the GUYS team revisiting data on the monsters they have faced so far, in order to determine which would make good additions to their roster of Maquette Monsters.

-I’m told by people who are much more familiar with the series, that this episode and the fight it features against a digital Zetton is a call-back to the finale of the original Ultraman series, but I’ll take their word for it.
+I’m told by people who are much more familiar with the series, that this episode and the fight it features against a digital Zetton is a call-back to the finale of the original Ultraman series.
+I’ll take their word for it, since I haven’t seen that series yet myself.

-But aside from that, the main threat that beings to be developed this point, is an alien race that…
+But aside from that, the main threat which develops in this section of the series, after the initial episodic plots, is an alien race that…

 Actually, that’s a bad description.
 The main threat to Earth now is called “Yapool” and it’s essentially the animated, disembodied hatred of a dead extra-dimensional race that seeks to conquer the Earth.
 In order to do exactly that, they (he?
 It?? ) summon “Super Beasts” or weaponized monsters to attack GUYS and Mebius.
 In addition to just creating super-strong, stompy kaiju aliens though, they also can possess other human beings.
-This leads to a frighteningly tense episode where they possess Ryu and attempt to use him to turn the rest of the team against Mirai, while Sakomizu is away from the base on official business.
+This leads to a frighteningly tense episode where Yapool possesses Ryu.
+With him under their control, Yapool attempts to turn the rest of the team against Mirai, while Sakomizu is away from the base on official business.

-With the rest of the crew apart from the leadership of Sakomizu and Misaki apparently still unaware of Mirai’s identity as Mebius, Yapool thinks it can turn the suspicions of the team onto him, to drive him out and weaken him without the support of his teammates.
-Luckily, the trust we’ve seen built up to this point is great enough that they don’t fall to these plans, and Mirai and the others are able to flush Yapool out and get everyone back to normal.
+With the rest of the crew, apart from Sakomizu and Misaki, still unaware of Mirai’s identity as Mebius, Yapool thinks it can turn the suspicions of the team onto him, to drive him out and weaken him without the support of his teammates.
+Luckily, the trust we’ve seen built up to this point is strong enough, and Yapool fails to break those bonds between the team members.

-Instead of being fearful, or suspicious of finding out that your weird, naïve teammate is actually a super-powerful alien warrior from a nebula several million light years away, they know Mirai through his actions and his connection to the team.
-Just like with Tobi in the episode I described above, he may not be human, but he shares the best aspects of humanity.
-That apparent shared nature they relate to allows the GUYS crew to trust him and fight along his side.
+Instead of being fearful, or suspicious when you learn that your weird, naïve teammate is actually a super-powerful alien warrior from a nebula several million light years away, they know Mirai through his actions and his connection to the team.
+Just like with Tobi in the episode I described above, Mebius may not be human, but he shares the best aspects of humanity.
+That shared nature then allows the GUYS crew to trust him and fight along his side.
+He truly is one of them, even if he’s also a fifty-meter tall silver alien who can shoot lasers out of his hands.

-As we find out from Mirai, it’s actually why the Ultras in general care so much about Earth in the first place too.
+As we find out from Mirai, that shared nature is actually why the Ultras as a whole race care so much about Earth too.

-I think this is a really interesting detail of the setting, and it ties back heavily to themes presented in earlier episodes of this section of the show.
-We’ve seen other examples in those episodes describing how Ultras safeguard the peace of Earth and humanity, not as a savior to stop all bad things from happening, but to allow humanity the chance to preserve those shared ideals against a cruel universe that often seeks to destroy them.
-In return, the interaction with humanity serves as guidance to help maintain and properly orient the Ultras’ actions.
+I think this is a really interesting detail of the setting, and it ties back heavily to themes presented in the episodic plots I noted earlier in this article.
+Those episodes show that Ultras don’t safeguard the peace of Earth and humanity to be omnipotent saviors who stop all bad things from happening.
+Instead, they fight to allow humanity the chance to preserve the ideals they share, even against a cruel universe that often seeks to destroy them.
+In return, the interaction with humanity as they fight together serves as guidance to help properly reaffirm and orient those ideals.

-They learn just as much from us, and their roles as heroes, as Earth benefits from their example and assistance.
+They learn just as much from us, from serving in their roles as heroes, as Earth benefits from their example and assistance.

 A digression, if you would indulge me.

 In watching Mebius, I became fascinated with the setting it embeds itself into, mostly because I see a lot of those same elements in its world-building.
-The power of Ultraman is ultimately one that derives itself from the purity and strength of their ideals and shared with those who believe in them.
-In my first article, I explained how the teamwork of the GUYS crew allowed them to become stronger in a figurative sense, as it lets them construct a plan that can accomplish more good than they could do if they were acting alone.
-Here, we see the characters become stronger in a completely literal sense – it’s simply the GUYS crew’s faith in Mebius that allows him to gain his new upgrade to keep fighting.
+The power of Ultraman is ultimately one derived from the purity and strength of their ideals, and passed on to those who believe in them.
+In my first article, I explained how the teamwork of the GUYS crew allowed them to become stronger in a figurative sense; it lets them construct a plan that accomplishes more good than they could achieve if they were acting alone.
+Here, we see the characters become stronger in a completely literal sense.
+It’s simply the GUYS crew’s faith in Mebius that allows him to gain his new upgrade, in turn allowing him to successfully triumph over their most deadly challenge yet.

-Regardless of how far we travel away from the start, we come back to the same themes, the same heroic ideals that drove all these characters to put aside their safety and personal concerns to help others back in the very first episode.
-Even though the monsters they face get stronger, and the threats against the Earth become more dire, they still haven’t lost that original spirit, and that’s what allows them all to never give up their fight against those odds.
+Regardless of how far we travel away from the start, we come back to the same themes, the same heroic ideals which drove all these characters to put aside their own personal concerns to help others in the pilot episode.
+Even though the monsters they face become stronger, and the threats against the Earth become more dire, they still haven’t lost sight of that original motivation.
+That is what allows them all to never give up their fight, even against those increasingly dire odds.

 I was only half-joking in the conclusion of my first article about how I was going to love the rest of the 39 episodes of Mebius.
-But the sheer emotional weight of many of the best episodes, combined with the continued excellence in cinematography, soundtrack work, not to mention the props and special effects, has really fit together to make my experience watching through this show more and more exciting.
-What helps is just how snugly all the major themes nest within each other, where each new challenge and plot arc builds on what has come before in order to further emphasize and develop these elements of the characters and story.
-As it spirals outwards in scale – and more intimately inwards in focus – I’m wholly invested along for the ride.
+But the sheer emotional weight of the best episodes, combined with the continued excellence in cinematography, soundtrack work – not to mention the props and special effects – has really created an unparalleled excitement the deeper I get into the series.
+It’s remarkable how snugly all the major themes nest within each other, how each new challenge and plot arc builds on what came before to further develop those most basic elements of the characters and story.
+As the show spirals outwards in scale – and more intimately inwards in focus – I’m wholly invested for the ride.

-Don’t be fooled by the massive word count for this article, it was remarkably difficult to sit down and write this post, to summarize the emotional highs and lows I was carried through on with the combination of all the factors that make this show special.
+Don’t be fooled by the massive word count for this article, it was remarkably difficult to sit down and write this post, to summarize the emotional highs and heart-wrenching lows Mebius delivers on while building to the mid-season finale.
 Echoing what I said in my first write-up, I cannot recommend this series enough for anyone interested.

 Go watch Mebius yourself before I spoil the finale for you.